-Again, we would like to thank our loyal customers, shareholders, directors and employees for their never-ending support in helping us achieve our goals.
-Our achievements are because of each and every one of you.
-We look forward to a successful 2023 and beyond united together with you all.
+We would like to thank our loyal customers, shareholders, directors and employees for their never-ending support in helping us achieve our goals.
+We couldn't have done it without each and every one of you.
+We look forward to a successful 2022 and beyond united together with you all.

-Jackson Yang Chairman of the Board

-Cliff J. Hsu President & CEO
+Jackson Yang Chairman of the Board Cliff J. Hsu President & CEO